2009–10 Mid-American Conference men's basketball season

-The 2009–10 Mid-American Conference men's basketball season is the 64th college basketball season in the conference's existence.
+The 2009–10 Mid-American Conference men's basketball season was the 64th college basketball season in the conference's existence.
 The conference features 12 teams in two divisions, East and West, who compete for the Mid-American Conference (MAC) regular season and tournament titles.
-Kent State won the MAC regular season title with a record of 13-3.
+Kent State won the MAC regular season title with a record of 13–3.
 Ninth-seeded Ohio won the MAC tournament received the MAC's automatic bid into the NCAA Men's Division I Basketball Championship tournament.
 There they defeated Georgetown 97–83 before losing to Tennessee in the second round.
 Armon Bassett of Ohio was named the tournament MVP.

 Pre-season

 Coaching

 None of the twelve teams made head coaching changes from last season, although some gave their coaches contract extensions.
 Ball State gave head coach Billy Taylor a two-year contract extension after the Cardinals shared the MAC West Division title with Central Michigan.
 Taylor finished second in the Coach of the Year ballot sponsored by the Conference and has held a 20–41 record since taking over the program.
 The contract extension will keep him at Ball State through March 31, 2014.
 Other changes with the Ball State program include Bob Simmons being promoted to associate head coach and Mitch Gilfillan hired as the Director of Basketball Operations.

 On the east side, Bowling Green gave their head coach Louis Orr a two-year extension that would also keep him through the 2013–14 basketball season.
 He beat out Taylor for the MAC Coach of the Year ballot last season.
 In Orr's two seasons at Bowling Green he increased the team's conference winning percentage, going from 3–13 in the year prior to his arrival, to 7–9 and 11–5 in his two seasons at the institution.
 To complement the contract extension, Bowling Green announced that Dennis Hopson would join the Falcons as an assistant coach.

 The Akron Zips gave their head coach Keith Dambrot a lengthy contract extension, keeping him through the 2015–16 season.
 Dambrot had led the Zips to four consecutive 20-win seasons in his five years at Akron (his first season had 19 wins).
 Those five years were capped off with an NCAA Men's Division I Basketball Championship Tournament appearance in the 2008–09 season.
 However, the university lost a key assistant coach when it was announced that Jeff Boals would leave to become an assistant at Ohio State.
 Boals was a key figure in recruiting Zeke Marshall, a 7-foot center who has been Akron's highest recruit in recent history.
 To replace Boals, Akron hired Dan Peters, former Ohio State assistant coach who helped lead the team to the 2007 National Championship Game.
 Peters role with the Zips will be the Director of Basketball Operations.